cls-02/TeraHz/docs/build.md

+# TeraHz build guide
+This document describes the process of building/installing TeraHz from the Git repository.

 ## Warning
 The recommended way of getting TeraHz is the official Raspberry Pi SD card image provided under the releases tab in the GitHub repository.
 Installing TeraHz from